benbjohnson/litestream.io/content/getting-started/_index.md

 Before continuing, [please install Litestream on your local machine](/install).

 You will also need [SQLite](https://sqlite.org/) installed for this tutorial.
-It comes packaged with some operating systems such as Mac OS X but you may need to install it separately.
+It comes packaged with some operating systems such as macOS but you may need to install it separately.